IntroCSCI/colorvisionproject-rmendez6/README.md

 The output in this program comes after the user inputs their decision.
 If the user inputs "yes" then the output will say "Colorblind settings enabled."
 If the user inputs "no" then the output will say "Regular settings enabled."
 If the user inputs something else rather than yes or no the program will putput "Please enter yes or no." The output in this program is cout.
 ### Decisions

-For decisions I used an if, else if, and else statement.
+For decisions I used an if, else if, and else statements.
 For the if statement, it was used for if the user entered "yes" it would display "Colorblind settings: enabled."
 For the else if statement, if the user entered "no" it would display "Regular settings: enabled."
 For the else statement, if the user entered something other than "yes" or "no" it would display "Please enter Yes or No."

 ### Iteration